ActuallyFro/Break-FAST/Examples/01_GraphML-Editor/Single-page-Apps/BUGTRACKER.md

 - [X] Drawn D3.js drawing errors
   - "reset drawing" will NOT clear past objects; Zoom can leave artifact objects
   - Changed node setting do NOT immediately update (e.g., color coding)
+- [X] Reset of 'locked position' for the context-menu (i.e., add a button that will reset the x/y lock to allow free movement of the D3.js objects)
+- [X] GraphML is NOT properly iterating/rendering information
+- [X] Graph Title is not properly loading